sebastiandg7/nx-reactnative-appcenter/README.md

 ## AppCenter environment variables

-The following are the custom environment variables that need to be add in the AppCenter build configuration for each project.
+The following are the custom environment variables that you need to add in the AppCenter build configuration for each project.

 | Name                         | Value                 | Platform |
 | ---------------------------- | --------------------- | -------- |